cyyber/zond-package/README.md

     <summary>Caveats when using "mev_type": "full"</summary>

 * Validators (64 per node by default, so 128 in the example in this guide) will get registered with the relay automatically after the 1st epoch.
 This registration process is simply a configuration addition to the mev-boost config - which Kurtosis will automatically take care of as part of the set up.
 This means that the mev-relay infrastructure only becomes aware of the existence of the validators after the 1st epoch.
-* After the 3rd epoch, the mev-relay service will begin to receive execution payloads (eth_sendPayload, which does not contain transaction content) from the mev-builder service (or mock-builder in mock-mev mode).
+* After the 3rd epoch, the mev-relay service will begin to receive execution payloads (qrl_sendPayload, which does not contain transaction content) from the mev-builder service (or mock-builder in mock-mev mode).
 * Validators will start to receive validated execution payload headers from the mev-relay service (via mev-boost) after the 4th epoch.
 The validator selects the most valuable header, signs the payload, and returns the signed header to the relay - effectively proposing the payload of transactions to be included in the soon-to-be-proposed block.
 Once the relay verifies the block proposer's signature, the relay will respond with the full execution payload body (incl. the transaction contents) for the validator to use when proposing a SignedBeaconBlock to the network.

 </details>